nik-rev/carbon/content/post/obscure-semantic-html.md

 </div>
 ```

 But again, this can be used to help style those two elements, but semantically it doesn't join them together.
+To a screen reader they would appear as two distinct, unrelated elements.

-#### figure element
+#### `figure` element

 Finally, after researching I stumbled across a new solution, using the `figure` element: